World Trade Organization

 - simplifies and reduces the export process and related paperwork

-The WTO is a multilateral treaty subscribed to by over 150 governments that together account for more than 97 percent of world trade.
+The WTO accounts for more than 98 percent of world trade.
 Over 20 governments are currently negotiating or due to negotiate accession to the WTO.
 Its basic aim is to liberalize world trade and place it on a secure basis, thereby contributing to economic growth and development and to the welfare of the world’s peoples.

 The functions of the WTO are: